laudtetteh/wfhu-backend/README.md

 # Strapi (NodeJS) API

 ## About this app
-This was Version 1.0 of the Strapi back end for www.wfhuniv.com, before it was rebranded as www.elisabethsteele.com.
-The published site at www.elisabethsteele.com is currently a WordPress site, which as also built by me at Studio Ten Four (www.studiotenfour.com).
+This was Version 1.0 of the Strapi backend for Work from Home University, LLC.
+Check out the Staging site here: https://wfhu-api.studiotenfour.biz/

+Work from Home University, LLC was recently rebranded as Elisabeth Steele, LLC.
+Their current website at www.elisabethsteele.com is currently a WordPress site, which as also built by me at Studio Ten Four (www.studiotenfour.com).

 For the Strapi project, I learned and used a few technologies, such as:
 1. Strapi - A headless CMS, open-source, javascript framework which makes creating APIs a breeze (https://strapi.io)